wlc952/frigate_in_sophgo_bm1684x/README.md

   retain:
     default: 1

-detectors:  # <--- 先使用默认cpu作为detector
+detectors:
-  cpu1:
+  cpu1:		 	# <--- This will be replaced by sophgo tpu.
     type: cpu
     num_threads: 3